Bartlesville Radio » News » Recent Visitor - BearSun - Returns to California

 When in Bartlesville on Sept.
 16, Bear said walking to New York was the greatest challenge.

-Bear arrived in NYC, on Sunday, Nov.
+Bear arrived in the Big Apple, on Sunday, Nov.
 14. It took him 134 days to walk well over 3,000 miles from LA to NYC.
-Next up for Bear, he intends to run from Florida to Seattle Washington starting on Jan.
+Next up for Bear, he intends to run from Florida to Seattle, Washington starting on Jan.
 1, 2022.

 Here are headlines of our local coverage of Bear's travels: